Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 Y-axisLimitXsec                         1e-25                     # Default value is 1e-30 cm2/molecule
 ```

-Save wavelength in unit of μm in the file and
+Save wavelength in unit of μm in the file. \
-plot linear cross sections in unit of cm²/molecule and wavelength in unit of nm.
+Plot linear cross sections in unit of cm²/molecule and wavelength in unit of nm.

 ```bash
 # Calculate stick spectra or cross sections #